ralphtsturner/vim-configuration/README.md

         https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'

 # Step 4: PlugInstall
-  after completeing these 2 steps you may type the command :PlugInstall in vim but first you have to add some git repos.
+  after completeing these 2 steps you may type the command :PlugInstall in vim or neovim.

 # Final Step:
   Enjoy your new .vimrc configuration :)